Beyond ED Surprising Benefits of Shockwave Therapy

 FDA Approval and Clinical Evidence

-The FDA approved shockwave therapy for plantar fasciitis treatment in 2000 and lateral epicondylitis in 2002, which established its safety profile for musculoskeletal conditions.
+The FDA approved shockwave therapy—also called extracorporeal shock wave therapy—as an FDA-cleared treatment for plantar fasciitis in 2000 and lateral epicondylitis in 2002, which established its safety profile for key orthopedic conditions.
 Clinical studies report success rates between 65% and 91% for treating chronic conditions like plantar fasciitis and tennis elbow, with complications considered negligible according to multiple research analyses.
-A recent study involving 384 patients showed 83% completed three treatment sessions with pain scores that dropped from 2.80 to 0.18 for rotator cuff issues.
+A recent study involving 384 patients showed 83% completed three treatment sessions with pain scores that dropped from 2.80 to 0.18 for rotator cuff issues, and the therapy has been used in Europe for over 20 years.

 Treatment Process and Session Requirements

-Each shockwave session lasts approximately 15 minutes with patients who typically require three to six treatments spaced one week apart.
-Treatment intensity ranges from 1,500 to 4,000 pulses per session at energy levels that practitioners adjust based on your specific condition and pain tolerance.
+Each shockwave session lasts approximately 15 minutes, though acoustic wave therapy sessions typically range from 10 to 30 minutes, with patients who typically require three to six treatments spaced one week apart.
+The treatment involves applying conductive gel to the skin before a wand like device delivers sound waves over the treatment area in a non invasive, needle free procedure.
+Treatment intensity ranges from 1,500 to 4,000 pulses per session at energy levels that a healthcare provider adjusts based on your specific needs.
 Most patients rate discomfort at 5 out of 10 during treatment, with immediate pain reduction and improved range of motion that often occurs within 24 to 48 hours after the first session.

 Compact list summarizing shockwave therapy session details - Shockwave benefits